Cyber Security Agency: History and overview

 The Cyber Security Agency took over the functions previously carried out by the Singapore Infocomm Technology Security Authority (SITSA), under the Ministry of Home Affairs.
 SITSA was set up in 2009 as the national specialist authority overseeing operational IT security.

 The CSA also took over some roles undertaken by the then-Infocomm Development of Authority (IDA) such as the Singapore Cyber Emergency Response Team (SingCERT), which facilitates the detection, resolution and prevention of security-related incidents on the Internet.

 The agency builds upon the government's cyber security capabilities, which include strategy and policy development, cyber security operations, industry development and outreach; as well as public communications and engagement.

 It has organised events such as the Singapore International Cyber Week (SICW) in 2016, with over 5,000 attendees from close to 50 countries.
 The SICW also saw the launch of Singapore's Cybersecurity Strategy.

 In 2017, the second edition of the SICW was held from 18 to 21 September 2017.
 It also hosted the 2nd ASEAN Ministerial Conference on Cybersecurity.

-In July 2025, the CSA was deployed in the response to cyberattacks on Singapore's critical infrastructure by UNC3886, a cyber-espionage group previously linked to China.
+In July 2025, the CSA was deployed in response to cyberattacks on Singapore's critical infrastructure by UNC3886, a cyber-espionage group previously linked to China.

+In June 2026, it was announced that the David Koh would retire from his position as Commissioner of Cyber Security in July.
+He will be succeeded by Gwenda Fong.